Landon Kuhn

 For small businesses, the answer is more often yes than people expect — and the gap between "what it actually costs now" and "what they assumed it would cost" is usually why they've waited this long to ask.

-← Back to home This vs. a website →
+← Back to home The discovery week → Retainer economics → Why this is possible now → This vs. a website → The neighborhood shop →